 Skip to main content

 Teams let you group members of your organization together.
-Instead of managing list permissions for each person individually, you can share a list with a team and everyone on that team will automatically get access.
+Instead of managing list permissions and folder access for each person individually, you can share a list with a team or assign an email folder to a team, and everyone on that team will automatically get access.

 Only organization owners can create, edit, and delete teams.